tthorntone/AdNauseam-Wiki/Testing-New-Release-Candidates.md

   1. Change the local uAsset and run tools/update-ublock0.sh to generate a new checksum
   1. Rebuild AdNauseam
   1. Click "Update Now" in Settings Page and check
-    - A request has been made to fetch adnauseam.txt from github
+    - All out-dated filters are updated (background.html console)
     - The total rules of adnauseam has been updated
     - The rules are functioning when test on webpage.
 - Test Auto Update
  Check the same thing above with a different procedure:
+ 1. Go to start.js and change this line : "µb.scheduleAssetUpdater(µb.userSettings.autoUpdate ?
+7 * 60 * 1000 : 0);" to "µb.scheduleAssetUpdater(µb.userSettings.autoUpdate ?
+10 * 1000 : 0);"
- 1. Go to assets.js and change two variables in assetUpdater:
+ 1. Go to background.js and change autoUpdateAssetFetchPeriod to 1
-      autoUpdateDaemonTimerPeriod   = 2 * 1000; // 2 seconds
-      updateCycleFirstPeriod  =  30 * 1000; //  30 seconds
  1. Rebuild AdNauseam
  1. Delete and reinstall AdNauseam
- 1. Activate debugging mode and open the background.html page to observe the console
+ 1. Activate debugging mode and open the background.html page to check the logging message in the console
  1. Wait till the autoUpdate triggers and check whether there is any error message in the console
  1. Check the same things as above